xnvme/xnvme/docs/python/index.rst

 Bindings to the :ref:`sec-c-api` from Python is provided via an interface implemented using ctypes_ and distributed via pypi.

-The Python interface are a work-in-progress, provided as a preview of what can be done when integrating with Python.
-See, section :ref:`sec-python-todo` for a list of known short-comings and areas to improve.
+The Python interface is a work-in-progress, provided as a preview of what can be done when integrating with Python.
+See, section :ref:`sec-python-todo` for a list of known shortcomings and areas to improve.
 Your input on these are most welcome along with pull-requests.

 .. _sec-python-ctypes: